How To Watch Netflix On Your TV – The Ultimate Guide

 - A broadband internet connection.
 If it’s wireless, have at least 6mbps.

 - A Netflix subscription.
-Netflix charges $8 to $12 monthly, depending your the plan.
+Netflix charges $8 to $12 monthly, depending on your plan.
 You can’t watch anything unless you have an account.

 - HDMI cables for your TV.
 You will also need HDMI-to-Micro-HDMI cables to connect mobile devices to your TV (or adapter).